 Creating the right layout for your kitchen renovation can be a bit more complicated.
 The simplest and most affordable option is to keep the kitchen footprint and appliances in the exact same location, and just change out the cabinets/counters.
 However, if you’re trying to expand your kitchen or correct for some of its existing flaws, you’ll need to prepare at least a sample or draft plan of the layout you want.

 If you can envision exactly how you want your new kitchen to layout, you can probably prepare this yourself.
 If not, this would be a good time to bring out a designer or kitchen contractor that can prepare this layout for you.
 Keep in mind that your budget will increase as you 1) expand the size, 2) relocate appliances, and 3) open up walls.

 5. Meet at Least Three Contractors

 A full kitchen remodel is not a DIY project.
 It’s time to call out the pros.
 In this case, the right company for the job is either a general contractor or a kitchen contractor.
 These contractors should be able to complete the entire kitchen project for you even if it includes additional items like windows or flooring.
 You don’t want to hire multiple contractors which can each do a portion of the project; that will turn into a major hassle for you.

-Keep in mind, many good contractors can be very busy and get booked out months in advance, so start meeting with contractors well before you intend to start the project.
+Keep in mind that many good contractors can be very busy and get booked out months in advance, so start meeting with contractors well before you intend to start the project.
 You’ll want to meet with and get bids from at least three contractors, so you may need to contact more than three.
-If a contractor doesn’t return your call or email in more than 2-3 days, you can assume they are either too busy to take your job or poor communicators.
-There are some specific ways to find good, local contractors.
-You can also contact a service that will match you with reputable contractors that are both qualified and interested in your kitchen remodel project.
+If a contractor doesn’t return your call or email in more than 2-3 days, you can assume they are either too busy to take your job or a poor communicator.

 6. Vet & Select Contractor, Sign Agreement